pet00184/flarepred/README.md

 	* `python3 .../flarepred/RealTime/main_window.py`

-	to use GUI under developement which has buttons to stop/start the GOES data plotting and a time display.
+	to use GUI under developement which has buttons to stop/start the GOES data plotting and a time display of REALTIME data.
 Output products are handled the same as in *Example 1*.

+3. Run the following

+	* `python3 .../flarepred/RealTime/main_window.py historical`

+	to view the GUI using historical data.
+This can be used to gain familiarity or for testing, etc.

 See the [RealTime module](https://github.com/pet00184/flarepred/tree/main/RealTime) for a more detailed description on the workings of the package.